chiya6287-ui/pythonprojects/README.md

 meetup, relation time and psyche as well.

 ## My Learning Journey
-This is my learning journey and what i learn, I implementing my learning on writing creative programs.
+This is my learning journey and what i learn, I am implementing my learning on writing creative programs.

 ## Feedback